 ) ENGINE = MYISAM ;

-CREATE TABLE `joins`.`posts` (
+CREATE TABLE `joins`.`posts` (And out test data.

 `post_id` INT( 11 ) NOT NULL AUTO_INCREMENT PRIMARY KEY ,